-Share a special farewell luncheon with our guides and then drive to Kia Lodge near the Kilimanjaro International Airport.
-If you are not continuing on the Kenya Extension, use your dayroom at the lodge (included) to refresh and prepare for your flight home, or stay overnight to prepare for our Kenya extension (www.cheesemans.com/extension/kenya-ext-feb2021).
+Share a special farewell luncheon with your guides and then drive to the lodge near the Kilimanjaro International Airport.
+If you are not continuing on the Kenya extension, use your dayroom at the lodge (included) to refresh and prepare for your flight home, or stay overnight to prepare for our Kenya extension (www.cheesemans.com/extension/kenya-ext-feb2022).